An Epic Perth to Kalbarri Road Trip Itinerary

 Perth to Kalbarri Tours

-This guided tour from Perth to Exmouth includes a night stopover in Kalbarri, with a morning exploring the highlights of Kalbarri National Park.
-This touris the best way to experience the wonders of Australia’s Coral Coast.
+This 7 day guided tour from Perth to Exmouth includes a night stopover in Kalbarri, with a morning exploring the highlights of Kalbarri National Park.
+This tour is the best way to experience the wonders of Australia’s Coral Coast with a guide and transport organised for you.

 The best time to visit Kalbarri is from April to October due to the milder temperatures.

-The most popular time to visit Kalbarri is in the Australian winter months from June to August.
-July is extra busy due to the Western Australian school holidays.
+The most popular time to visit Kalbarri is in the Australian winter months, from June to August.
+July is extra busy due to the Western Australian school holidays – make sure to book accommodation in advance if visiting during this time.

 From November to March, Kalbarri is very hot and windy.
-While you can still visit during this time, just make sure you are prepared for the very hot weather with lots of water and sun protection (and fly nets!).
+While you can still visit during, just make sure you are prepared for the very hot weather with lots of water and sun protection (and a fly net is highly recommended!).

 The Loop walk in Kalbarri National Park closes after 7am during this period due to the heat, so you’ll need to start hiking early.

-When visiting in April, we had warm but windy days.
+When visiting in April, we experienced warm but windy days.
 The flies can also be pretty terrible in Kalbarri, you may want to bring a fly net for your comfort.

 September is another great time to visit Kalbarri, thanks to the abundance of wildflowers in the region and migrating humpback whales that you might be able to spot in the distance.